Childhood & Early Life

 In 1779, Samuel Adams returned to Massachusetts and helped in drafting the Massachusetts Constitution.
 But he continued to remain active in federal politics until 1781, in which year he resigned from the Continental Congress, returning permanently to Boston.

 During this period, he yielded great influence on local politics, often serving as the moderator of the Boston Town Meeting.
-Some time now, he was also elected to the state senate, very often serving as its president.
-When the national parties were formed, he joined the Democratic Republican Party.
+Somewhere around this time, he was also elected to the state senate, very often serving as its president.
+When the national parties were formed, he joined the Democratic-Republican Party.

 At the same time, he was worried about the federal structure of the country.
 To rectify the strong federal trend in the new constitution, he contested in the United States House of Representatives in December 1788.